sbardian/gatsby-plugin-breadcrumb/README.md

   (clicked) by the user.

   - Add the plugin to your `gatsby-config.js`
-  - Import and use the `<Breadcrumb>` component, passing the required props, on pages you wish to see the breadcrumb.
+  - Import and use the `<Breadcrumb>` component, passing the required props on pages you wish to see the breadcrumb.

     [Click Tracking example](https://github.com/sbardian/gatsby-plugin-breadcrumb#click-tracking-example)